nicearma/dnui/readme.txt

 You can found the <a href="https://apps.nicearma.com/product/dnui-delete-not-used-image-pro/">DNUI PRO VERSION</a> if you need more useful features, like compatibility with WooCommerce

+If you need search all type of file or search from you upload folder try <a href="https://es.wordpress.org/plugins/cuf-cleanup-upload-folder/">CUF</a>

+Github at <a href="https://github.com/nicearma/dnui">DNUI</a>

 == Changelog ==

+= Version 2.5.4 =
+* Change log
+* Added ob_clean to clean the output
+* Change wp_die for die(json) (see at other plugin)
+* Added more useful information
+* Add new context for translation
+* Added alert if fetching server go wrong

 = Version 2.5.3 =
 * Better user experience